A complete guide to testing mobile applications with in-depth tutorials:

 Two kinds of automation tools are available to test mobile apps:

-6) Network configuration is also necessary part of mobile testing.
-It’s important to validate the application on different networks like 2G, 3G, 4G or WIFI.
+6) Network configuration is also a necessary part of mobile testing.
+It’s important to validate the application on different networks like 2G, 3G, 4G, or WIFI.

 Test Cases for Testing a Mobile App

-In addition to functionality based test cases, Mobile application testing requires special test cases which should cover following scenarios.
+In addition to functionality-based test cases, Mobile application testing requires special test cases which should cover the following scenarios.

-- Battery usage– It’s important to keep a track of battery consumption while running application on the mobile devices.
+- Battery usage: It’s important to keep a track of battery consumption while running applications on mobile devices.

-- Speed of the application- the response time on different devices, with different memory parameters, with different network types etc.
+- The speed of the application: the response time on different devices, with different memory parameters, with different network types, etc.

-- Data requirements – For installation as well as to verify if the user with limited data plan will able to download it.
+- Data requirements: For installation as well as to verify if the user with the limited data plan will able to download it.

-- Functionality of the application– make sure application is not crashing due to network failure or anything else.
+- The functionality of the application: make sure the application is not crashing due to network failure or anything else.

 Download Some Sample Test Cases for Testing Mobile Applications:

-Typical activities and proceedings in Testing Mobile Application
+Typical Activities and Proceedings in Testing Mobile Applications

-The scope of the testing depends on the amount of requirements to be checked or the extent of changes made to the app.
+The scope of the testing depends on a number of requirements to be checked or the extent of changes made to the app.
 If the changes are few, a round of sanity testing will do.
 In case of major and/or complex changes, a full regression is recommended.

 Mobile Testing process:

 Step #2.
 Manual and Automated testing: The methodology followed for this project is Agile with the iteration of two weeks.
-Every two weeks dev. team releases a new build to testing team and testing team will run their test cases on QA environment.
-Automation team creates scripts for set of basic functionality and runs the scripts that help determine if the new build is stable enough to test.
+Every two weeks dev. the team releases a new build for the testing team and the testing team will run their test cases in the QA environment.
+The automation team creates scripts for the set of basic functionality and runs the scripts that help determine if the new build is stable enough to test.
 The Manual testing team will test the new functionality.

-JIRA is used for writing of acceptance criteria; maintaining of test cases and logging /re-verification of defects.
-Once the iteration gets over, iteration planning meeting held where dev.
-Team, product owner, business analyst, and QA team discuss what went well and what needs to improve.
+JIRA is used for writing acceptance criteria; maintaining test cases and logging /re-verification of defects.
+Once the iteration gets over, an iteration planning meeting is held where the dev.
+The team, product owner, business analyst, and QA team discuss what went well and what needs to improve.

 Step #3.
 Beta Testing: Once the regression testing is completed by the QA team, the build moves into UAT.
 User Acceptance Testing is done by the client.
 They re-verify all the bugs to make sure every bug was fixed and the application is working as expected on every approved browser.

 Step #4.
-Performance test: Performance testing team tests the performance of the web app using JMeter scripts and with different the loads on the application.
+Performance test: The performance testing team tests the performance of the web app using JMeter scripts and with different loads on the application.